by Tom Allen

 This basic assessment may disqualify opportunities before they undergo further due diligence because synergies are just too illusive.
 This can be because of unmanageable cultural clash, merger or asset transfer laws or practical incompatibility of operations, for example.

 #2 Define Success Factors

 Every acquisition will present unique business, operational and cultural benefits, as well as challenges.
-This variety is expected and part of the inherent opportunity present in strategic M&A. But for all the differences, companies need to establish first, a consistent set of success factors that guide integration efforts.
-These are compass, or anchor points, in the process that collectively define deal success.
-A core part of M&A integration strategy dictates that decisions need to be made with these convictions in mind.
-Common success factors that span deal making of any size/type include:
+This variety is expected and part of the inherent opportunity present in strategic M&A. But for all the differences, companies need to first establish a consistent set of success factors that guide integration efforts.
+These are compass (or anchor) points in the process that collectively define deal success.
+A core part of post-merger integration strategy dictates that decisions need to be made with these convictions in mind.
+Common success factors that span deal-making of any size/type include:

 - Ensuring stability and operational continuity

 - Securing and increasing value

 - Aligning strategy, processes and mission-critical systems, like IT and financial reporting

 Day One represents the first official day that the acquiring company becomes the new owner or when operations are aligned as a single entity.
 While this day is of tactical importance, it is also representative of something bigger.
 All eyes are on leaders as stakeholders build a perception of leadership competence, gauge impact to their livelihoods and establish their level of buy-in to this new world.
 Navigating Day One must include addressing three core areas: communications, operative structure and systems and controls.